• Skip to primary navigation

 FAQ

-Egg pad see ew can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat and add a few splashes of water to loosen the noodles.
+Egg pad see ew can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To reheat, microwave or in a pan on the stovetop on medium heat until hot.
+Note: the noodles will lose their chewy texture overtime, so it's best to enjoy this dish fresh.

 📖 Recipe